The heart and soul of your APIS application is its

 apis_core.apis_entities.models.AbstractEntity

-brings some useful functionality for Entities, but it also
+brings some useful functionality to entities but also

 apis_core.generic.abc.GenericModel,